 Dr. Brian Nelson Information About Your Cataract Surgery Dr. Philip Kraukamp

 Your doctor has diagnosed you with a visually significant cataract and you have signed consent forms putting you on the waitlist for surgery.
-This information will help explain your condition and give you some information to help you with future decisions, answer some questions you may have and remove some of the mystery of what is to come.
+This information will help explain your condition and give you some information to help you with future decisions and hopefully help answer some questions you may have and remove some of the mystery of what is to come.
 PLEASE NOTE OUR WAITLIST IS APPROX. 6-8 months.
 We cannot give you a more accurate time frame until you are called in for your measurements.
 Thank you for your patience.

 The lens of your eye functions very much like the lens in a camera and focuses incoming light rays onto the retina.
 The lens is contained in a very thin, membranous bag called the capsule.
 The capsule is held in place by tiny filaments called the zonules.
 The retina, at the back of the eye, acts much like film in a camera by gathering the visual information and sending it to the brain.
 If the information presented to the retina is blurry, it will send a blurry image to the brain and you will see things blurry.